jonathanc42/DL_project/README.md

 ### Project Summary:

-Pre-trained Transformer language model achieve strong performance on many NLP tasks.
+Pre-trained Transformer language models achieve strong performance on many NLP tasks.
 However, in multi-task application, fine-tuning models and storing weights for each task can be quite challenging.
-For large model, there could be billions of parameters (Pfeiffer et al., 2020).
-Adding adapter modules in the transformer model can solve this problem.
+For large models, there could be billions of parameters (Pfeiffer et al., 2020) needed to be fine-tuned.
+Adding adapter modules in the transformer model can potentially solve this problem.
 Adapter modules are introduced as an alternative lightweight fine-tuning strategy and yield a compact and extensible model.
 They add only a few trainable parameters per task, and new tasks can be added without revisiting previous ones (Houlsby et al., 2019).
-We would like to create adapters for transformer model and compare the performance with fine-tuning alone.
+We would like to create adapters for transformer model and compare the performance with advanced fine-tuning alone.
 We want to understand how the adapter module can improve the efficiency and discover more benefits of using the adapters.

 ### Approach: